hyuuuukjin/OSS_TermProject/README.md

 ***

 ## **Result:**
 After typing ```python main.py```, you can run the detection.
 It will automatically open the webcam.
-Every 5 seconds, it will determine whether a person is attending class or not through the presence or absence of face recognition on the webcam.
-It is set to receive information every 2 frames.
-(So it may seem like lagging, but it's NOT)
+Every 2 frames(0.5 sec), it will recognize the face and determine whether a person is attending class or not through the presence or absence of face recognition on the webcam.
+And prints the user's class attendance status every 5 seconds.
+(It is set to recognize face every 2 frames, so it may seem like lagging, but it's NOT)

 #### See the output results below: